Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: Classical LES formulation

 where $\mathcal{F}$ indicates the Fourier transform.
 All other terms in the filtered momentum equation are filtered and are zero at wave numbers larger than $k_\mathrm{c}$.
 This is illustrated in figure \ref{fig:sketchspectrum}, where the filtered and unfiltered kinetic energy spectrum are shown together with the wave number range in which equation \eqref{eq:fouriertransformFNSE} holds.
 The filtered NSE with the classical LES decomposition of the advection term is still exact if the model for $\tau_{ij}$ is exact.
 Since the model for $\tau_{ij}$ generally contains a modeling error, equation \eqref{eq:fouriertransformFNSE} is not exactly satisfied, which results in a predicted velocity that is nonzero when solving the filtered NSE, even at wave numbers larger than $k_\mathrm{c}$.
 Thus, the predicted field of $\overline{u}_i\overline{u}_j$ contains wave numbers that even exceed $2k_\mathrm{c}$, which means that there is a successive propagation of the modeling error towards smaller scales.
-This not only violates the definition of the filtered velocity that can contain only wave numbers up to $k_\mathrm{c}$, but also requires a sufficiently high numerical resolution to represent the high wave number content sufficiently accurate. \\ In practice, the numerical resolution is typically chosen to be just fine enough to resolve wave numbers up to $k_\mathrm{c}$.
+This not only violates the definition of the filtered velocity that can contain only wave numbers up to $k_\mathrm{c}$, but also requires a sufficiently high numerical resolution to represent the high wave number content accurately. \\ In practice, the numerical resolution is typically chosen to be just fine enough to resolve wave numbers up to $k_\mathrm{c}$.
 The larger wave numbers resulting from the inaccurate modeling of $\tau_{ij}$ cannot be resolved and appear as discretization error.
-Even if $\tau_{ij}$ is explicitly modeled, the solution strongly relies on the discretization error and therefore cannot be consistently classified as explicit LES in the classical sense.\\
+Even with explicit modeling of $\tau_{ij}$, the solution strongly relies on the discretization error and therefore cannot be rigorously classified as explicit LES.\\